Nexmo/nexmo-developer/_documentation/application/overview.md

 3. Associate a Nexmo number with your Nexmo application.
 4. Write your web application.
 Implement the webhook endpoints you configured in step 2, using the Nexmo APIs as required.

-Example, an application that [forwards inbound calls](/voice/voice-api/code-snippets/connect-an-inbound-call) to a destination phone:
+For instance, if you want to create an application that [forwards inbound calls](/voice/voice-api/code-snippets/connect-an-inbound-call) to a destination phone, you would perform the following steps:

 1. You create a Nexmo application that has voice capabilities.
 2. You configure the answer and event webhook URLs.